-Medium-soft stainless steel cable for climbing aids in various diameters, complete with interior strand of stainless steel 1.4401 (AISI 316 - 'seawater resistant'), highly alloyed, declared as A4.
-7x7 individual wires rolled blank ('glitter`effect), without plastic sheathing.
+Semi-soft stainless steel cable for climbing aids, in various diameters, complete with inner strand made of stainless steel 1.4401 (AISI 316 - 'marine grade / seawater resistant'), highly alloyed, A4.
+7x7 wire strands rolled blank ('glitter`effect), without plastic coating.
 High 'work-hardening' (via cold-working) of the individual wires.

 1.8 mm of cable: yield strength 90 kg (0.9 kN), ultimate strength 180 kg (1.8 kN),

 3 mm of rope: yield strength 250 kg (2.5 kN), ultimate strength 500 kg (5 kN),

 4 mm of rope: yield strength 500 kg (5.0 kN), ultimate strength 1,000 kg (10 kN).